College Basketball Rankings: AP Poll Top 25 updated after Week 16

 4. Iowa State (+2)

-Iowa State slipped in the AP Poll a bit with a loss to BYU.
-The Cyclones lost 79-69 on the road to Big 12 foe BYU and are now 23-4.
+Iowa State rose in the AP Poll a bit with a win over Houston to offset a loss to BYU.
+The Cyclones are now 23-4 after splitting the week’s results.

 Tamin Lipsey put up 19 points, five rebounds and three assists.
-Jamarion Batemon added 14 points and one rebound.
+Jamarion Batemon added 14 points and one rebound in Saturday’s loss.

 5. Houston (-3)